DuckiesLove/DuckiesLove/greenlight/README.md

 - Dark mode toggle
 - Installs as a mobile app (PWA)
 - Data saved privately in browser (no account needed)
+- Categorize memories on the main screen
+- Customizable label for video links (defaults to "YouTube Video")

 ## Setup